 We can’t then say ….
 “Next Saturday there’s a tournament on etc etc ...”
 And at the tournament guess what happens?
 The kid who hits the most kids gets the biggest trophy, patted on the back and told well done!

 At the end of the day, no matter what you are told or how it's sold to you one child is being rewarded for hitting another child, and that's just not what we're about.

-My other major problem with tournaments is often when you join a martial arts school that has tournament focus you're told Ït's ok tournaments aren't compulsory"......... but guess who gets all the attention, your child or the the one winning the trophies and how does that effect for your child's confidence.
+My other major problem with tournaments is often when you join a martial arts school that has tournament focus you're told "It's ok tournaments aren't compulsory"......... but guess who gets all the attention, your child or the ones on the tournament fighting team and how does that effect for your child's confidence.

-Instead of chasing trophies by trudging around to tournament after tournament at a huge financial cost to you, long drives or flights, hotels, resturants, equipment (start winning and it can be thousands of dollars!!) our full focus, 100% of the time, is on age appropriate self defence based martial arts and helping families be happy and healthy.
+Instead of chasing trophies by trudging around to tournament after tournament at a huge financial cost to you, long drives or flights, hotels, resturants, equipment (start winning and it can be thousands of dollars and international flights !!) our full focus, 100% of the time, is on age appropriate self defence based martial arts and helping families be happy and healthy.